duckyies/abhinav_trade-finance-ai-poc/README.md

 # abhinav_trade-finance-ai-poc

-for now, i have only made the ui i will now work on making the chat bot work
+for now, i have only made the UI. nothing else is functional. i will implement the static knowledge bot next